rulingAnts/FlexText-Excel-Import/README.md

 A **GUI (Graphical User Interface) version** is currently in development and will be distributed as a **portable standalone EXE file**.
 This will simplify the process to a single step for end-users, requiring only a file selection and a button click.

+## Contributing

+We welcome all contributions!
+Help us improve this tool by submitting bug reports or feature ideas via GitHub Issues, or by opening Pull Requests with code improvements.
+Your involvement benefits the entire language community.

 ## License

 This project is released under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.
 Please see the `LICENSE` file for full details.